From: Public Services and Procurement Canada

 - Indigenous communities

-In fall 2020, the NCC held online public consultations about the replacement of the Alexandra Bridge.
+In October 2020, the NCC held online public consultations about the replacement of the Alexandra Bridge.
 More than 2,300 people took part.
-They also held 2 virtual sessions for stakeholders.
+The NCC also held 2 virtual sessions for stakeholders.
+The input received (PDF) during these consultations informed the vision for the new bridge.
 This was the first phase of a multi-step public engagement program.
-In total, there will be 5 rounds of public consultations.
-The next round of consultations is scheduled to take place in 2021.

 - Date modified: